pennersr/django-allauth/docs/headless/faq.rst

 by means of ``ACCOUNT_FORMS`` play no role in the headless environment.

-Instead of overriding the complete signup form via ``ACCOUNT_FORMS``, provide a ``ACCOUNT_SIGNUP_FORM_CLASS`` that derives from ``forms.Form`` and only lists the additional fields you need.
-These fields will automatically show up in the headed signup form, and will automatically be validated when posting payloads to the signup endpoint.
+Instead of overriding the complete signup form via ``ACCOUNT_FORMS``, provide a ``ACCOUNT_SIGNUP_FORM_CLASS`` as documented :doc:`here
+<../account/configuration>` , listing the additional fields you need.
+These
+fields will automatically show up in the headed signup form, and will automatically be validated when posting payloads to the signup endpoint.